Aphorica/json-processor/README.md

 1. Assembly of a large configuration from many smaller, more easily managed and containable configuration files.

-2. Meaningful commenting in a JSON file (Crockford indicates commenting was explicitly left out of JSON, but I don't think he considered the vast usage that to which JSON might be used.)
-Without _json-processor_, you can certainly add a comment prefix key if you want, but the problem is that when you fetch the keys, you'll have to account for your comments and ignore them. _json-processor_ provides a canonical form, so you don't have to think about it.
+2. Meaningful commenting in a JSON file (Crockford indicates commenting was explicitly left out of the JSON specification, but I think they're useful.)
+Without _json-processor_, you can certainly add a comment prefix key in your objects, if you want, but in your program you'll have to handle them, yourself.

+    _json-processor_ provides a canonical form and implementation, so you don't have to think about it.

 ## Content